apache/apisix-website/website/docs/general/2fa.md

 id: 2fa
 title: 2FA
 keywords:
-- apisix
 - APISIX
 - api6
 - API gateway
 - API hosting
 - Security
 - Apache APISIX
-- apache apisix
 - apisix gateway
 - Ingress Controller
 - Service Mesh
 - Microservices
+- faq
+- frequently asked questions
 - Two-factor authentication
 - authentication
 description: This article provides information of how to enable Two-factor authentication(2FA) on GitHub.
 It consists of 3 parts, what is Two-factor authentication(2FA), how to enable 2FA on GitHub, and how to submit codes.